sindat/sindat/README.md

-- 👋 Hi, I’m @sindat
+# 👋 Hi, I’m Dave Vondrovic!
-- 👀 I’m interested in Marketing and Sales automation software
+## 👀 I’m interested in Marketing and Sales automation software
-- 🌱 I’m currently learning NodeJS, React, Express
+## 🌱 I’m currently learning NodeJS, React, Express
-- 💞️ I’m looking to collaborate on apps that support creation of better products
+## 💞️ I’m looking to collaborate on apps that support creation of better products
-- 📫 How to reach me?
-Shoot me a DM

 <!---
 sindat/sindat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.